 - Use free stock images with no writing on them.

-I use Visme to create header images for my blog posts that LinkedIn then grabs and shares.
-I prefer this option because it allows me to add text to images.
+I use Stencil to create header images for my blog posts that LinkedIn then grabs and shares.
+I prefer options like Stencil or Visme option because they allow me to add text to images.

 Adding a tagline, title, description, statistic, or any idea with words atop an image you share on social gives you an opportunity to communicate more information more clearly.
 Bonus — you also look professional and grab more attention.
 I find the small-ish fee for a Visme account worth it for this reason alone.